makeorg/docker-sbt-nvm/README.md

 # docker-sbt-coursier-nvm

-Image with coursier + sbt and also nvm.
+Image with sbt, yarn and  nvm.
 It come with the latest `node` version, as defined in nvm.

 nvm is only installed for `root`